 [Origin of the word: Gr.
 Hades - was the name of the Greek God of the Underworld.
 Hades is also the word for the Underworld itself.
 In Greek the word also means 'unseen']

-Some parts of the ocean floor has deep trenches that can reach several kilometers deeper than the surrounding ocean floor.
-Thess zones, which only cover less than 2% of the ocean bottom, are referred to as the hadopelagic zones.
+Some parts of the ocean floor have deep trenches that can reach several kilometers deeper than the surrounding ocean floor.
+These zones, which cover less than 2 percent of the ocean bottom, are referred to as the hadopelagic zones.

 General depth of the trenches in the Hadopelagic Zone: 6000 – 11000m The deepest part of the ocean is The Challenger Deep in the Mariana Trench at approximately 11,021 meters (36,160 feet).
 (Ref.
 NODC Frequently Asked Questions )

 For more information on the deep zones, including video, go to our deep sea biome page.

 Find out more about pelagic fisheries by the Pelagic Fisheries Research Programme.

 Do you want to make sure the fish you are eating isn’t over-fished?
 Check out FishWatch to find a list of good choices.